tesslins/tesslins.github.io/README.md

 10. Add a `_config.yml` and a `.nojekyll` file to root directory, both specific to Github pages (the `.nojekyll` file indicates that the page is not using a Jekyll template, which is the default for Github pages.)
 11. Spend an inordinate amount of time designing a toggle to display the (future) minimalist & maximalist versions of the page (aka I can never look at too many Google fonts 😍).
 12. Add Vue as a `script` to the HTML; I wanted some way to conditionally render the "minimalist" and "maximalist" page designs rather than use vanilla javascript or jquery to hide/show elements.
-13. Create a visually function & cute react Toggle component.
+13. Create a functional & silly toggle component.
+14. Add content to the page about my engineering life.

 TECH & DESIGN
 - Vue (added to the HTML for the most basic implementation possible)